Srinjoy-ghosh-IITJ/ECG-Signal-Analysis-with-Machine-Learning-/README.md

-This Repository contains the foundational materials and basic project information for this project
+This Repository contains the foundational materials and basic project information for this project.

 Electrocardiogram (ECG) is one of the most widely used non-invasive techniques for assessing the electrical activity of the human heart.
 However, ECG signals are often contaminated with noise, vary